cgonel/csbc1000_project_API/README.md

 run `php artisan key:generate`

-<strong>To execute a patch request on Postman with Laravel, you need to label it a post request and pass "_method:patch" key value in the body.</strong>
+<strong>To execute a patch request on Postman, you need to label it as a post request and pass "_method:patch" key value in the body.</strong>